SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

   - You needed to recreate a lot browser functionality
   - Which starts fun but quickly becomes a headache
 - This was a "Wild West" period for front-end architecture
-  - Anything was "possible"; anything goes
+  - Because when anything was "possible"; anything goes
 - Gave us some really interesting applications
   - Spun up a whole industry of Flash games that I remember fondly
 - Just a little tangent: I got started in web development thanks to Flash.
   - The first sites I built were in Flash or for hosting Flash apps
   - So forgive me but I look back on this era with some rose-tinted glasses
-- Okay, tangent over!
+- But anyway!
 - This architecture introduced a few important patterns...
 -->